Previous dayApril 14, 2026Next day

 121.7 km-II-✓ ReviewedUSGS →

-Reports of a magnitude 3.8 earthquake 72 km SE of Kokhanok, Alaska came in on April 14, 2026 at 22:25 UTC.
-On the Modified Mercalli scale, shaking reached 2.0 — considered weak.
-At a depth of 121.7 km, the event was intermediate depth.
+A magnitude 3.8 seismic event took place 72 km SE of Kokhanok, Alaska on April 14, 2026 at 22:25 UTC.
+Peak ground motion corresponded to MMI 2.0, classified as weak shaking.
+The event originated approximately 121.7 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 58.927°N, -153.995°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 58.927°, -153.995°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14